 4. Reduce Absenteeism

 It’s unexpected and sporadic, so it creates all the same problems that other forms of absence cause.
 But unauthorised absences also suggest that there may be something more serious going on.
-It might suggest that an employee doesn’t respect you enough and thinks nothing of simply not showing up for work.

 5. Understand Your Absence Trends

-This isn’t the only way our absence management software can help to reduce absenteeism in your company.
+This isn’t the only way our absence management solution can help to reduce absenteeism in your company.
 As well as acting as a deterrent against unauthorised absences, our system can also help you to reduce unplanned absences caused by illness and injury.

 Here’s an example of how this might work: We recently analysed the data of more than 500 UK companies that use our absence management system.
 One of our key findings was that November is the single worst month of the year for unplanned absences in the UK.

-Perhaps you could see if there’s any room in your budget to offer staff bonuses, which could help alleviate some of the financial strain of Christmas.
+Perhaps you could see if there’s any room in your budget to offer staff bonuses, which could help alleviate some of the financial strain of the holiday period.
 Or you could think about introducing a flexible working policy, making it possible for your team to work from home rather than facing a long commute on those cold, dark winter mornings.
 You could even look at your staffing levels and investigate how workloads are divided.
 Things might be a little uneven, which would explain why so many people feel pressured as the end of the year draws near.

 This is just an example.
 Investigating your absence trends might reveal something completely different.
 But the point is, the more you can understand your absence trends, the more power you’ll have to act to reduce absenteeism in the future.

-Still Not Convinced?
-See e-days in action today
+Still not convinced?
+See edays in action today

 In this post, we’ve only really scratched the surface.
 Our absence management system is so loaded with game-changing features that you’ll probably still be discovering new benefits after months of use.